 The Environmental Impact if a Flexitarian Diet vs the Average Diet Today

-The environmental impact of intensively farmed meat products is relatively well documented with beef and lamb being the most problematic in terms of greenhouse gas emissions.
+The environmental impact of intensively farmed meat products is relatively well documented.
+With beef and lamb the most problematic in terms of greenhouse gas emissions.
 Most western diets contain a lot of meat every day, putting stress on the environment.

 Foods to Eat as a Flexitarian